CodingIsBliss/KuduLiteWiki/Diagnostic-Log-Stream-V2.md

 ```
 curl -u {username} https://{sitename}.scm.azurewebsites.net/api/logstreamV2?max=100&nextToken={nextToken}
 ```
 where the `{nextToken}` is the value in the nextToken field returned by the first call.
-You can similarly call the end point again using value in the nextToken field to get the next 'max' number of log entries.
+You can similarly call the end point again using value in the nextToken field returned by the current call to get the next 'max' number of log entries.

 # Return Value
-The end point returns in the following format -
+The end point returns data in the following format -
 ```
 {
   {"nextToken": {nextToken}},